The Central Highlands Development Corporation (CHDC) hosted the From Paddock to Port: Supply Chain Forum on 15th November 2018.

 - Connect with the people growing, processing, freighting and exporting the products from our region

-The presentations will be followed by a question and answer session with members of the May 2018 cohort who attended the From Paddock to Port Tour across Townsville, Mackay & Gladstone Ports:
+The presentations were followed by a question and answer session with members of the May 2018 cohort who attended the From Paddock to Port Tour across Townsville, Mackay & Gladstone Ports:

 - Kerry Hayes, Mayor, Central Highlands Regional Council